xjensen-johnb/Riona-AI-Agent/README.md

 ## Riona-AI-Agent 🌸

-Riona-AI-Agent is an AI-powered automation tool designed to interact with various social media platforms like Instagram, Twitter, and GitHub.
-It leverages advanced AI models to generate engaging content, automate interactions, and manage social media accounts efficiently.
+Riona-AI-Agent is an AI-powered automation tool designed for **Instagram** to automate social media interactions such as posting, liking, and commenting.
+It leverages advanced AI models to generate engaging content, automate interactions, and manage Instagram accounts efficiently.

-Before using the automation features, you can train the agent character with personalized content.
-You can upload your content through any of the following:
+Before using the automation features, you can personalize the agent by uploading your content, including:

 - **YouTube Video URL** 🎥
 - **Audio File** 🎙️